PRAVEENM282/WeatherApp/README.md

 # Weather Forecast App

 A simple, modern weather forecast app built from scratch.
+Using Venilla Javascript.

 ## Features
 - Search for any city